MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/keyconcepts-projectbudget.md

 Budget line match priority defines the order in which the budget to actual matching logic would respect various dimensions of actual while matching against the budget lines.

-For instance.
-As per the default budget match priority for transaction class expense the following would be the priority order in which the actual would be matched.
+For instance, as per the default budget match priority for transaction class expense the following table would show the typical priority order in which the actual would be matched.

 | **Field name** | **Applicable transaction class** | **Context** | **Budget match priority** |
 | --- | --- | --- | --- |